accdavlo/sw-mpdec/README.md

-# Modified Patankar Deferred Correction Application for Shallow Water equations
+# Modified Patankar Deferred Correction WENO Code for Shallow Water Equations

 This is the public repository refering to the article [arXiv prepint to be put](https://arxiv.org) where we include the Fortran code which we used to develop the method.